D02-1/help-and-reference/5_ba/2_db/relationships.md

 - Small subdocuments

--Data that does not change regularly
+- Data that does not change regularly

 - Eventual consistency is acceptable